facebook/react-native/docs/Tutorial.md

 Let’s now modify this application to render all of this data in a ListView, rather than just the first movie.

 Why is a ListView better than just rendering all of these elements or putting them in a ScrollView?
 Despite React being fast, rendering a possibly infinite list of elements could be slow.
-ListView schedules rendering of views so that you only display the ones on screen and those already rendered but off screen are removed from the hierarchy.
+ListView schedules rendering of views so that you only display the ones on screen and those already rendered but off screen are removed from the native view hierarchy.

 First thing's first, add the ListView require to the top of the file.